Cross section (geology)

 A cross section of the Anadarko Basin.
 The letters A and B at the top correspond to the line labeled A--B on the smaller map.
 In this example, the vertical scale is exaggerated compared to the horizontal scale.

-In geology, a cross section or cross-section, also known as a geologic(al) section, is a diagram representing the geologic features intersecting a vertical plane.
+In geology, a cross section, also known as a geologic(al) section, is a diagram representing the geologic features intersecting a vertical plane.

 Description

 A cross section is drawn as a vertical map, as if the ground had been cut open and exposed along a given line.
 Various lines, colors, patterns, and symbols are used to represent different rock sections and features.
 Because the length of the studied area is often much greater than the depth, the diagram's scale can be vertically exaggerated to emphasize the depth or height of features and make them more visible.
 The plane a cross section illustrates is typically labeled as a line on a map of the surrounding region.